PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Cognition Fundamentals/Perception & Learning - Workshop.md

 ## Tutorial - Cognition Fundamentals: Learning
 Now we are going to create a cognitive model of memory and reinforcement learning for our object detection task:
+1. As a human you need to remember a whole range of things; concept, movemements, features, spacial locations, to recognize objects.
+Write them down for yourself.
+2. Take a look at the literature below and brought by Bram:
-1. Make a list of classes, labels, features, concepts that you are going to remember to do visual perception
+- Make a list of classes, labels, features, concepts, movements, spatial locations that you are going to need to remember to recognize (or recollected) objects.
+Give them a place in your flowchart or write them down in a table; usefull for in your data management plan!
-2. Imagine that you as a human are doing the bin-picking task and that you are identifying the object.
-What characteristics of the object are you watching out for?
-Write them down in your flowchart.
-3. Take a look at the literature below and brought by Bram:
-- Define features of the objects and target area (to both retrieve and place the bin) and write them down in your flowchart.
-- Create a model of visual perception for your human object detection; specifically taking the input, proccesing steps and desired output in mind.
+- Create a model of human memory and (reinforcement) learning for your human object detection; specifically taking the input, proccesing steps and desired output in mind.
-- Convert your model of visual perception to one with computer vision; specifically consider the processing steps and how these would translate in algorithms
-- which symbolic labels are you going to use a cues to signify an objects?
-- which cues are going to create positive and negative reinforcement?
+- Convert your model of human memory and (reinforcement) learning to one with computer vision; specifically consider the processing steps and how these would translate in algorithms.
+Think about which symbolic labels are you going to use a cues to signify an objects?
+Which cues are going to create positive and negative reinforcement?

 ### Example of reinforcement learning model:
-What is it used for: We depend on edge detection for tasks such as depth perception and detecting objects in our field of view.
+What is it used for: We depend on reinforcement learning in order to avoid harming ourselves and others during physical tasks.
 What do we look out for:
+- Avoiding damage to our body; pain.
+- No harming others; mental pain in the form of empathy and social exclusion.
+- Awarenes of changing situation context; changes in weather which signify a storm.
-- Discontinuities in depth.
+- etc.
-- Discontinuities in surface orientation.
-- Changes in material properties.
-- Variations in scene illumination

 <img src="./assets/EdgeDetection.jpeg" alt="Edge detection example" width="597"/>